Place keywords correctly

 This creates a classic example of a wasted keyword placement.

-By the way, Google currently delivers about 61,900,000 results for the search for "Herzlich willkommen" ;-) If you want to optimize for these keywords, then "Herzlich" and "Willkommen" are placed exactly where they catch the user's eye at first blink.
+Incidentally, Google currently delivers around 61,900,000 results for the search for ’Herzlich willkommen’ ;-) If you want to optimize for these keywords, then “Herzlich” and “Willkommen” are placed exactly where they catch the user's eye at first blink.

 The goal is to be found

-All others however, who do not belong to the branch "particularly friendly and polite web pages", commit with hearty welcome greetings not rarely times classic SEO mistakes.
+All others, however, who do not belong to the “particularly friendly and polite websites” sector, often commit the following with hearty welcome greetings classic SEO mistakes.

-Let's take a polite hairdresser who wants his new barber shop to be found under the term "Barberie Basel".
-He would be advised to hold his welcome speech in the salon.
-With Google, on the other hand, there are rules about how we place keywords correctly in order to be found by the right customers and readers at the right time.
+Let's take a polite hairdresser who wants his new barber shop to be found under the name “Barberie Basel”.
+He would be advised to give his welcome speech in the salon.
+Google, on the other hand, has rules on how to place keywords correctly in order to be found by the right customers and readers at the right time.

 1. relevant terms in the page title